About PlayPico & FAQ

 Things I will never do with this site:

 - Bog the user experience down with tons of ads.
-Only a single banner is planned.

 - Put any website content behind a paywall.